pmusolino/PMSuperButton/README.md

 - [x] Edit everything about the shadows: color, opacity, offset
 - [x] Animations when the button is highlighted
 - [x] Animations when the button is selected
-- [x] Ripple button, where you can edit ripple color and ripple speed
+- [x] Ripple tap effect, where you can edit ripple color and ripple speed (like a Google Material button)
 - [x] Toggle functionality
 - [x] Image View content mode and alpha
 - [x] Touch up inside closure